alexfikl/uvt-letterhead/README.md

 Most departments have logos in such a format, but we can always modify them and include them here, if necessary.

-## Tagging (PDF/UA2 Compliance)
+## Tagging (PDF/UA-2 Compliance)

-By default, the current template uses the new LaTeX Tagging infrastructure to produce PDFs that are a first step towards PDF/UA2 (Universal Accessibility) standard compliance.
-We currently pass the checks from [veraPDF](https://verapdf.org/), but this is not sufficient for full compliance.
-The tagged build requires a pretty modern LaTeX toolchain:
+By default, the current template uses the new [LaTeX Tagging](https://latex3.github.io/tagging-project/) infrastructure to produce more accessible PDFs (using the PDF/UA-2 standard for Universal Accessibility).
+We currently pass the checks from [veraPDF](https://verapdf.org/), but this is not sufficient for full compliance (i.e. some aspects cannot be checked automatically, such as image contrast).
+The accessible build requires a pretty modern LaTeX toolchain:

 - **TeXLive 2025+**, the newer the better (Overleaf has TeXLive 2026).
 - **LuaLaTeX**.
 PDFLaTeX and XeLaTeX cannot produce the required tagged PDFs.
-  Note that PDFLaTeX can produce PDF/UA2 documents, but they do not pass the `veraPDF` checks at this point.
+  Note that PDFLaTeX can produce PDF/UA-2 documents, but they do not pass the `veraPDF` checks at this point.

 Other things to keep in mind when using tagged PDFs: